neurospin/rql_download/doc/source/views.rst

 Description
 -----------
-This cube provides an action button which shows up if current rset is adaptable in IFSetAdapter or IEntityAdapter (adpaters also provided by this cube).
-This button allows to create a CWSearch entity responsible to store filepath computed by the adapter from the entities in rset.
+This cube provides an action button that shows up if current rset is adaptable in IFSetAdapter or IEntityAdapter (adpaters also provided by this cube).
+This button allows to create a CWSearch entity to store filepath computed by the adapter from the entities in result set.

 .. _views_api: